Allerito/Password_Generator/README.md

 2- Check if you have python 3 on your pc (if you don't have it, go download it)

-3- Let's generate all the password do you want!!
+3- Let's generate all the passwords do you want!!

 -----
-**Maded by Allerito**
+**Made by Allerito**